polterguy/magic/QA.md

 1. Open the _"Evaluator"_ menu item.
 2. Click the _"I"_ icon and try loading some few documentation snippets, by choosing a module in the _"Select module"_ dropdown.
 3. Make sure that *all* the keyboard shortcuts are working, in *both* operating systems.
 4. Load the snippet called _"http.get"_, execute it, and verify it's returning some JSON from the endpoint.
+Make sure you *cannot* edit the bottom CodeMirror editor, since it's supposed to be read only.

 ## Users